mgrimard/vagrant-drupal-solr-box/README.md

 # Vagrant Solr box

-Box to get a Solr environment quickly up and running in a VM.
-If you plan to modify the Solr configuration copy the content of this repo to a new repo.
+Vagrant Solr box to get a Drupal Solr environment quickly up and running in a VM.
+This fork adds the Drupal Search API module (https://drupal.org/project/search_api_solr) Solr configuration for Apache Solr 4.6.

 ## Running the box